 Steve has written several texts on universal design, and he provides many examples from his aging in place books during the classes.
 The coursework takes an outside-in approach to looking at the living space in a home and breaks it up into many parts such as entries, passageways, the living environment, windows, doors, flooring, lighting, kitchens (with many appliance, cabinets, and functional components), bathrooms (with fixtures, mirrors, cabinetry, and other features), and other rooms and living areas around the home and yard.

-The same people who have taken the CAPS courses, or are considering taking them in the future, are the ones who should be taking the Universal Design/Build course, such as contractors, designers, health care professionals, and architects.
+The same people who have taken the CAPS courses, or are considering taking them in the future, are the ones who should be taking the Universal Design/Build course, such as contractors, designers, real estate agents, non-profit organizations, government agencies, health care professionals, aging services, and architects.